 Help For Children (HFC) was first founded in 1998 by Rob Davis, Managing Director of McAlinden Research Partners, with the goal of raising funds for the prevention and treatment of child abuse.
 Now serving as Chairman Emeritus, Rob witnessed first-hand the devastating effects of abuse on innocent children in his early career as a teacher.
-Embraced by the hedge fund industry from the onset, Help For Children has grown from a single dinner held in New York City to a worldwide presence, operating with branches in six countries, raising donations from the financial services sector and making grants to effective and efficient organizations focused on protecting and healing children from the trauma of abuse.
+Embraced by the hedge fund industry from the onset, Help For Children has grown from a single dinner held in New York City, when it was known as Hedge Funds Care, to a worldwide presence, operating with branches in seven countries, raising donations from the financial services sector and making grants to effective and efficient organizations focused on protecting and healing children from the trauma of abuse.

-Through the support of local industry professionals, HFC Canada has distributed over CAD$1.6 million through 57 grants to organizations that carry out the HFC mission on a daily basis.
+Through the support of local industry professionals, HFC Canada has distributed over CAD$1.7 million through 60 grants to organizations that carry out the HFC mission on a daily basis.